Paleosol: Paleobotany

 Paleosols are an important archive of information about ancient ecosystems and various components of fossil soils can be used to study past plant life.
 Paleosols often contain ancient plant materials such as pollen grains and phytoliths, a biomineralized form of silica produced by many plants such as grasses.
 Both pollen and phytolith fossils from different plant species have characteristic shapes that can be traced back to their parent plants.
 Over long geological time scales, phytoliths may not necessarily be preserved in paleosols due to ability of the poorly crystalline silica to dissolve.

 Another indicator of plant community composition in paleosols is the carbon isotopic signature.
-The ratio of different carbon isotopes in organic matter in paleosols reflects the proportions of plants using C‑3 photosynthesis, which grow in cooler and wetter climates, versus plants using C‑4 photosynthesis, which are better adapted to hotter and drier conditions.
+The ratio of different carbon isotopes in organic matter in paleosols reflects the proportions of plants using C3 photosynthesis, which grow in cooler and wetter climates, versus plants using C4 photosynthesis, which are better adapted to hotter and drier conditions.
 Other methods for detecting past plant life in paleosols are based on identifying the remains of leaf waxes, which are slow to break down in soils over time.

 Paleoseismology

-As records of previous Earth surfaces that can be stacked on one another, paleosol sequences are also useful in the field of paleoseismology.
+As records of previous Earth surfaces that can be stacked on one another, paleosol sequences are also valuable for paleoseismology.